tldr-pages/tldr/pages/common/aws-configure.md

 `aws configure set {{name}} {{value}}`

-- Set a configuration value from a profile configuration file:
+- Set the value of a configuration variable in a specific profile:

 `aws configure set {{name}} {{value}} --profile {{profile_name}}`